appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/custom-widget.md

 ]}
 ```

-To bind data from a query or Table widget, you can add the following syntax:
+To bind data from a query or Table widget, you can add code like:

 ```js
 events: [